t89/Pinachtsbaum/README.md

 * Increase, decrease brightness
 * Ambient Glow
 * Advent-Calendar illuminates one LED for each day of December
-* Network implementation using a reworked [Strinder](https://github.com/Beulenyoshi/Strinder) implementation
+* Network access using a reworked [Strinder](https://github.com/Beulenyoshi/Strinder) implementation

 ## Getting Started